 Exhibits in the Chet Ager Building provide information about wetlands and woodlands, including saline wetlands found in eastern Nebraska.
-Large windows overlook a garden with plantings while feeders and water element attract a wide variety of birds.
+Large windows overlook Heron Pond and a garden with plantings, feeders, and water features that attract a wide variety of birds.
 The Louise Evans Doole Herb Garden and Children’s Garden are nearby.

-Plants and animals of the Great Plains and prairies ecosystems are included in exhibits at the Prairie Building.
-The exhibit/office addition contains many green building(PDF, 66KB) features including straw-bale construction, geo-thermal heating and air conditioning, the use of recycled and low VOC materials and a green roof.
+Plants and animals of the Great Plains and prairie ecosystems are highlighted in exhibits at the Prairie Building.
+The building includes many green building(PDF, 66KB) features including straw-bale construction, geo-thermal heating and air conditioning, the use of recycled and low VOC materials and a green roof.
 It was the first building in Lincoln to be awarded LEED certification.
 The building is surrounded by prairie plants, including a labeled demonstration garden area.

-- The Gift Shop has a wide variety of nature related items including books, note cards, field guides, and toys.
+- Gift Shop with snacks and a wide variety of nature-related items including books, note cards, field guides, and toys

 The natural setting of this flexible meeting room makes it a unique and peaceful rental space overlooking a pond and prairie.
-Ideal for business or club meetings, events, lectures, training seminars, workshops, retreats, birthdays and anniversaries, the room provides auditorium-style seating for 80 or for 60 at tables.
-Tables, chairs, sound and video equipment are available at no extra charge.
-A kitchenette and coffee urns make it easy for you to provide refreshments.
-A large deck provides additional space.
-For reservations and additional information call 402-441-7895.
+Ideal for business or club meetings, events, lectures, training seminars, workshops, retreats, birthdays and anniversaries, the room provides auditorium-style seating for 80, or for 60 at tables.
+Tables, chairs, sound and video equipment are included, as well as a kitchenette and coffee urns to make it easy for you to provide refreshments.
+Two doors lead to a large deck for additional space and views, steps away from the prairie trailhead.
+To make a reservation, call 402-441-7895.

 The Cunningham School, Saunders County District 113 was originally located 7 miles north and 2 miles west of Valparaiso, Nebraska.
 It was first built in the 1800’s.
 It was destroyed by fire and replaced by this building in the 1930’s.
 The coat room and supply room were later additions.
-The school was retired from use in 1968.
-It was purchased from Adolph Klimert in 1975 by the Fair Board for use in the Heritage Village.
+The school was retired from use in 1968 and purchased from Adolph Klimert in 1975 by the State Fair Board for use in the Heritage Village.
 It was moved to the Nature Center on November 1st, 2009.

-During the school year, area 4th grade children have the opportunity to experience history as they spend a school day as it might have been in the late 1800’s.
-Standing on a hill at the edge of the Martin Prairie, the school is open to the public during special events.
+During the school year, area 4th-grade school children experience history as they spend a school day as they might have in the late 1800’s.
+Standing on a hill at the edge of the Martin Prairie, the school is open to the public only during special events.

 “Thomas Jefferson Hudson was born in 1826 in Indiana.
 After several westerly moves, he rented an Otoe County farm in 1861.
 Two years later the Hudsons acquired a quarter section of land, through the Homestead Act, south of the village of Lancaster.
 On his arrival he noted that his only true neighbors were living in two dugouts on Salt Creek.
-Oak logs were hauled in from near Germantown (now Garland) in the fall of 1863 while milled flooring lumber came from Nebraska City with the almost unheard of luxury of wood shingles coming from McKisick’s Island east of the Missouri River northeast of Peru, Nebraska.
+Oak logs were hauled in from near Germantown (now Garland, NE) in the fall of 1863, milled flooring lumber came from Nebraska City, and the almost-unheard-of luxury of wood shingles came from McKisick’s Island east of the Missouri River northeast of Peru, Nebraska.

 The cabin was noted as being the “largest and grandest house, and the only shingled roof, upon the whole site of [Lancaster] out on Salt Creek.”

-At some early point the cabin was probably moved south of its original site to 2236 South 10th Street where, through the years, it was resided in and enlarged.
-In 1964, during a remodeling project, the “buried” cabin was discovered and purchased by Lincoln Mayor Dean Peterson who “saved it” for $5,000.
-The junior Chamber of Commerce set out to raise funds to reconstruct it inside a new structure to be built in Van Dorn Park, but the plan failed.
-The disassembled cabin was stored in a warehouse until 1974 when the Lincoln Parks Department transferred title to the Nebraska Historical Society.
+The Village of Lancaster became the City of Lincoln, and the homestead became part of the Irvingdale neighborhood on South 10th Street.
+Over time the cabin was enlarged and built upon, concealing its nature behind more modern construction.
+In 1964 the “buried” cabin was discovered during a remodeling project.
+Lincoln Mayor Dean Peterson "saved it” by purchasing it for $5,000.
+The Junior Chamber of Commerce set out to raise funds to reconstruct it inside a new structure in Van Dorn Park, but the plan failed.
+The cabin was disassembled and stored in a warehouse until 1974, when the Lincoln Parks Department transferred title to the Nebraska Historical Society.
 With the aid of funds appropriated by the legislature, the cabin was reconstructed as part of Heritage Village on the fairgrounds.”

-- Jim McKee, Lincoln Journal Star article, November, 2009
+- Jim McKee, Lincoln Journal Star, November 2009

 On June 22, 2010, the Hudson Cabin was moved to Pioneers Park Nature Center.
-It is used during 4th grade Prairie Immersion hikes to give students a sense of the size of a ‘grand’ house in the early days of our city – it measures 14 x 16 feet!
-The cabin is open to the public during special events.
+It is used during 4th-grade Prairie Immersion hikes to give students a sense of the size of a ‘grand’ log house in the early days of our city – it measures 14 x 16 feet!
+The cabin is open to the public only during special events.

 The gardens that surround the Prairie Building are designed to help visitors appreciate the beauty and diversity of prairie plants.
 Many are drought tolerant choices for home gardens.
 Labels allow identification of plants that can be seen in our prairie.

-The Children’s Garden is a raised bed vegetable and flower garden.
-Children participating in Nature Center programming plant, tend and learn about plant life cycles.
-Everyone is welcome to explore and enjoy the plantings.
+A raised-bed vegetable and flower garden that is planted and tended to by children participating in Nature Center programming.
+In addition to developing their motor skills, they learn about plant life cycles.
+Everyone, adults and children alike, is welcome to explore and enjoy the plantings.

 Come out and play in the dirt, create a masterpiece with sticks and pods, crawl through a log, dig in the sand, build a fort and have some fun!
 The area is sensory-rich and a treasure trove of experiential learning, imagination and wonder.